irinadel/Db2whc/user_mgmt.md

 #### IAM users
 {: #um_iam_users}

-IAM is only integrated with high-level service access, which governs privileges and operations available in the Db2 Warehouse on Cloud console and database.
+IAM is only integrated with high-level service access, which governs privileges and operations available in the {{site.data.keyword.dashdbshort_notm}} console and database.
 Access to the database by these IAM users is provided by allowing an IAM user or service ID access to a specific Db2 user, as mentioned earlier.

 ### Roles and access